jfcoz/postgresqltuner/README.md

 ### Install it

-need perl with module `DBD::Pg`
+It needs Perl with `DBD::Pg` module

-- On Debian or derivated :
+- On Debian or a derivative:
 ```
 apt-get install libdbd-pg-perl
 ```
-- On Fedora or deriavated :
+- On Fedora or a derivative:
 ```
 yum install perl-DBD-Pg
 ```